discodian/discodian/readme.md

 ## Configuration

-Copy `.env.example` to `.env` and add any necessary configuration settings.

 Make sure to get a bot token from the [developer portal](https://discordapp.com/developers/applications/me).

 - New App.
 - Under section "Bot" click "Create a Bot User".
 - Under section "Bot" click "click to reveal" next to Token.
 This is the bot token.
 - Feel free to configure the bot to your liking.

+Copy `.env.example` to `.env` if it doesn't exist yet and add any necessary configuration settings.

 ## Run